Réseau express métropolitain: Financial model

-As agreed in 2018, the financial model underpinning the project requires the Autorité régionale de transport métropolitain (ARTM) to pay CDPQ Infra $0.72 for each kilometre traveled by a passenger following the project's opening.
+As agreed in 2018, the financial model underpinning the project requires the Autorité régionale de transport métropolitain (ARTM) to pay CDPQ Infra $0.72 for each kilometre ($1.15 for each mile) traveled by a passenger following the project's opening.
 This amount will increase with inflation.
 CDPQ expects a rate of return of around 8 or 9 percent over the 99-year period.

 Although fare revenues will not fund other transit projects or agencies (such as the Société de transport de Montréal), CDPQ argued that the REM will provide long-term income for pensions, stating, "when a user takes the REM, they are helping to finance their future retirement".
 CDPQ also argued that the project risk lies with itself and not the provincial government or municipalities.

 The project's construction cost is financed through funding from CDPQ (initially $3.2 billion), the Government of Quebec ($1.283 billion), the Government of Canada ($1.283 billion), and Hydro-Québec ($295 million).
 CDPQ shouldered responsibility for cost overruns that ultimately amounted to $8.34 billion.